RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `1.5`
 * `systemNameSuffix` - type: BOOLEAN
     - Whether to add the system name in square brackets after the game name when inside a collection system (automatic as well as custom collections).
 This assumes a fallback to text is made.
-    - This property applies when view type is `gamelist`
+    - This property can be used when view type is `gamelist`
     - Default is `true`
 * `letterCaseSystemNameSuffix` - type: STRING
     - Sets the letter case for the system name suffix.
-    - This property applies when view type is `gamelist` and `systemNameSuffix` is `true`
+    - This property can be used when view type is `gamelist` and `systemNameSuffix` is `true`
     - Valid values are `uppercase`, `lowercase` or `capitalize`
     - Default is `uppercase`
 * `fadeAbovePrimary` - type: BOOLEAN
     - When using fade transitions, all elements in the `system` view with a zIndex value higher than the carousel are by default still rendered during transitions.
 If this property is enabled then all such elements will instead be faded out.
 Note that elements below the carousel will be dimmed to black and elements above the carousel will be faded to transparent.
-    - This property applies when view type is `system`
+    - This property can be used when view type is `system`
     - Default is `false`
 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.